DamienAllonsius/send_mails/README.md

-# A small script that sends you emails when your repo has new commits
+# A small script that sends you emails when your repo is updated

-Send automatically a mail when your repo has new commits

-Tired of having __maximum 2 collaborators__ that get github notifications on your private repositories ?
-Then this script does the job for you.
+Tired of having __maximum 2 collaborators__  who are allowed to get github notifications on your private repositories ?
+Then this script does the job for you !

 1. Configure the script mail_repo_example.sh by adding your local repo folder path, your __gmail__ email address, your password (__caution !__), the email address you want to send your message to, the subject of the message.